NishaimLimbu/Diamond_Price_Prediction/README.md

 7.Dimensions (X, Y, Z),
 8.Price

+## How to Run
+Download all the file in one folder
+1st run the .ipynb file it will create one .pkl modle file.
+Download it at same folder.
+Then, run the Diamond_price_prediction.py file
+Then, in terminal type : streamlit run Diamond_price_prediction.py ** NOTE: Required modules should be downloaded **

 #📜 License
 This project is licensed under the MIT License.
 Built for educational and demonstration purposes.